-Belsebuub’s work has always aimed to show people how to take a practical approach to spirituality, so that they can find and experience spirituality in their own lives.
-As such, the content offered through Mysticweb drew on Belsebuub’s many years of rigorous esoteric study, practice and experience, pulling together the most effective practices that course participants could use to get their own experiences.
+Belsebuub’s work aimed to show people how to take a practical approach to spirituality, so that they could find and experience spirituality in their own lives.
+As such, the content offered through Mysticweb drew on Belsebuub’s many years of personal spiritual study, practice and experience, pulling together the most effective practices that course participants could use to get their own experiences.

 Mark (Belsebuub) had an interest in the supernatural from a very young age.
 He had a variety of spontaneous experiences with paranormal phenomenon during childhood, including ESP.
 These events gave him an appreciation for the wider nature of reality, and he pursued esoteric knowledge at various points throughout his childhood and into his adult years, including attending lectures by Jiddu Krishnamurti.

 When he was 26, Mark (Belsebuub) came across the study of Gnosticism as taught by Samael Aun Weor, and decided to apply it to his life.
 He joined the Universal Christian Gnostic Movement (UCGM), a non-profit organization founded by Weor in 1960 and which was led at the time by Samael’s disciple Rabolu.
 While participating in this organization he learned about practical exercises for directly exploring the esoteric, such as self-observation and astral projection.